Updated: Jan 6

-Safety on board a vessel of any kind is paramount to you staying alive from the beginning to the end of a journey.
-It is your sole responsibility to yourself and whilst with Shadow Wind, measures are always put in place to ensure a persons safety, it is still down to the individual to take stock and heed the advice, not just for themselves but for every other person who is on board the boat.
+Safety on board a sailing vessel of any kind is paramount to you staying alive from the beginning to the end of a journey.
+It is your sole responsibility to yourself, and whilst with Shadow Wind measures are always in place to ensure a safety, it is still down to the individual to take stock and heed the advice, not just for themselves but for every other person who is on board the boat.

 Obviously, like anything to do with Health and Safety this list seems to be pretty extensive, things to be aware of, things to do in case of an emergency etc etc etc. However, this isn't a blog to tell people what to do, this is about just making you aware of a small selection of hazards that can happen in a blink of an eye but unlike when you are on land, at sea, you really are at the mercy of mother nature.

 Keeping warm - when we think of yachts and sailing we automatically switch our mind to those lovely sailing cruises in far away lands where the sea is calm and crystal blue.
 Cocktails on board, beautiful sunsets and sunrises to brighten everyone's mood, a splash of the sea spray becomes a welcome reprieve from the hot glorious sun.
 You can already picture this can't you, maybe with a nice cold beer in hand.
-However, let's come back to sailing on the Irish sea, outside the river Mersey and en route to Conwy in the early hours of a morning.
+However, let's come back to sailing on the Irish sea and outside the river Mersey in the early hours of a morning.

-Not so sunny now is it (ha).
+It's not so sunny now.
 In fact whilst the weather is dry and cold on land out at sea with the wind blowing even a little, whatever the temperature was on land it is now much much colder and the central heating is quite literally, your clothing.
 Layers, plenty of layers are needed to help you keep warm during the night, waterproofs, boots, gloves, hat plus all your other clothing.
 Sounds a lot I know but you will be glad of the warmth when you are steering the yacht anytime between 11pm to 6am and treble glad of the heat at 3am in the morning!
-Without these items to keep you warm, you will possibly not be fit to sail your crew much further than 5nm without becoming too cold to a) think b) do anything manually required at speed.
+Without these items to keep you warm, you will possibly not be fit to sail your crew much further than 5nm without becoming too cold to think or do anything manually required at speed.

-Heat/Sun stroke - Oh yes, it happens to the best of them!
-Our good ole Captain James whilst he has never ever been sea sick, he has been victim of circumstance to the good old British sun.
+And then there is the other extreme of heat/sun stroke.
+Oh yes, it happens to the best of them!
+Our good 'ole Captain James whilst he has never ever been sea sick, has been victim of circumstance to the good old British sun.
 The sun beating down on your skin during a long sail feels oh so good and add to it a gentle breeze and you just never want to hit land again, rarely do you take into account how warm it actually is on your skin whilst sailing.
-However, being out in it without protection from those rays can leave you in a bit of a state, a lot like sea sickness, it can have a debilitating effect on anyone it happens to catch out.
+However, being out in it without protection from those rays can leave you in a bit of a state, and it can have a debilitating effect on anyone it happens to catch out.
 We always make sure to carry sun cream, a hat or peaked cap and obviously sun glasses.
-However, remembering to use all three at the same time is totally up to the individual but I would definitely recommend them together.
+However, remembering to use all three at the same time is totally up to the individual but I would definitely recommend them together!